Press

 “Eva Gil as Natalie’s socially desperate classmate, emerges as a real kid blundering her way through a teenage wasteland.
 You almost wish there was a play just about her.”

--Nina Mertz, The Chicago Tribune
+~Nina Metz, The Chicago Tribune

 Reviews of A View from the Bridge at Redtwist Theatre (Chicago):